dcblack/technology_demonstrator/README.md

 - How to have OS threads safely communicate with SystemC
 - Use of TCPIP sockets, POSIX threads, and mutexes in C

 This directory contains two subdirectories: sysc/ and zedboard/ representing the component parts.
+There are also a few supporting directories: docs/ contains information about the project. bin/ contains some supporting scripts for one of two makefile flows (systemc related).
+NOTE: You probably do not need to understand the two makefile flows in any detail.

 The zedboard/ directory contains C-code for a zedboard; although, it can be compiled for execution any any standard linux environment that supports POSIX